Today's Viewpoint: A MarshBerry Publication

 Are you the perpetuating factor that inhibits perpetuation?
 Or, simply put, are you getting in the way of your own internal perpetuation plan?

 Perpetuation, in the context of business planning, is often misunderstood and underestimated.
 It’s a term that carries both positive and negative connotations, rooted in the Latin word “perpetuare,” meaning unending.
 Perpetuating factors, in essence, refer to elements that sustain or prolong a situation or issue.
-In the context of business perpetuation planning, these factors can either support the growth and continuation of your firm or hinder its progress.
+In the context of a perpetuation plan in business, these factors can either support the growth and continuation of your firm or hinder its progress.

 One common challenge in perpetuation planning is the tendency to overlook planning, expecting the future will seamlessly align with your wishes.
 Or to selectively interpret outcomes, only preparing for certain scenarios.
-This can lead to a distorted view of the current situation and hinder effective planning.
-This can be especially true for internal perpetuation plans.
-Many internal perpetuation plans revolve around two important aspects: business relationships and personal relationships.
-When a business perpetuation plan involves family members or individuals who have personal relationships outside of the business – perpetuation planning may need to go beyond just business matters and include other considerations.
+This can lead to a distorted view of the current situation and hinder effective business planning, especially for internal perpetuation.
+An internal perpetuation plan often revolves around two important aspects: business relationships and personal relationships.
+When a business perpetuation plan involves family members or individuals with personal relationships outside the business – perpetuation planning may need to go beyond just business matters and include other considerations.

 What does an internal perpetuation plan include?